microsoft/vscode-docs/docs/remote/containers.md

 ## Managing extensions

-VS Code runs extensions two one of places: locally on the UI / client side, or in the container.
+VS Code runs extensions in one of two places: locally on the UI / client side, or in the container.
 While "personalization" extensions (along with a few others) install locally, most installed extensions will reside inside a particular container.
 This allows you to install only the extensions you need for a given task in a container and seamlessly switch your entire tool-chain just by connecting to another one.

 If you search for an extension in the extension panel and install, it will automatically be installed in the correct location.
 Once installed, you can tell where an extension is installed based on the category it is in.
 There will be Local - Installed category and one for your container.